DeLeb86/openspace_organizer/README.md

 ## Learning Objectives

-- Make good use of classes using the Object-oriented programming (OOP) paradigm
+- Make good use of classes using the object-oriented programming (OOP) paradigm
 - Use imports in a clean way
 - Use a clean architecture
 - Read data from an Excel file
 - Structure a project
-- [If in teams] Use Git as a team with Trello and integrate versioning and management
+- [If in teams] Use Git as a team with Trello and integrate versioning and task management
   - Split functionalities into tasks
   - Assign tasks to people
   - Develop functionalities on separate branches